 Requirement 2: Occupancy by the owner or immediate familyRequirement 2: Occupancy by the owner or immediate family

-If on recovering the apartment, the owner or a member of their immediate family does not reside there for three years as their primary residence, they may lose the right to any rent increases in that building for three years.
-Failure to do this could also jeopardize any attempts on owner occupancy in the future.
-Which brings us to the third requirement.
+If, on recovering the apartment, the owner or a member of their immediate family does not reside there for three years as their primary residence, they may lose the right to any rent increases in that building for three years.
+Failure to do this could also jeopardize any attempts on owner-occupancy in the future, which brings us to the third requirement.

 New York’s highest court defines good fate as “the honest intention and desire to gain possession of the premises for one’s own use.”
-If the court believes your claim to occupy the apartment, then it will find good fate.
+If the court believes your claim to occupy the apartment, then it will find a good fate.
 It is up to the owner how they prove this.
-For example, if they have plans for renovations they should show that they have an architect and contractor lined up for the remodeling.
+For example, if they have plans for renovations, they should show that they have an architect and contractor lined up for the remodeling.
 Detailed plans for the remodeling and proof of funds to cover the renovations should also be presented.

 Tenant defenses against owner occupancyTenant defenses against owner occupancy

-Even if the above requirements are all met, special rules exist to protect senior citizens, the disabled and long-term tenants.
+Even if the above requirements are all met, special rules protect senior citizens, the disabled, and long-term tenants.
 You cannot evict a tenant from a rent-stabilized apartment in NYC if they are a senior citizen.
 This being anyone aged 62 or older and includes their spouse as well.
 The same is true for a disabled person and anyone who has occupied the apartment for 20 years or more.